Herbert von Karajan: Postwar years

-Berlin appointment
+West Berlin appointment

 During its 1955 tour of the United States, Karajan's past membership in the Nazi Party led to the Berlin Philharmonic's concerts being banned in Detroit, and Philadelphia Orchestra music director Eugene Ormandy refused to shake Karajan's hand.
 Upon arriving in New York City for a concert at Carnegie Hall, Karajan and the Berlin Philharmonic were confronted by protests and picketers.

 In 1956, Karajan was appointed principal conductor for life of the Berlin Philharmonic as Furtwängler's successor.

 From 1957 to 1964, Karajan was artistic director of the Vienna State Opera.
 He was closely involved with the Vienna Philharmonic and the Salzburg Festival, where he initiated the Easter Festival, which remained tied to the Berlin Philharmonic's music director after his tenure.

 Last years

 In his later years, Karajan suffered from heart and back problems, needing surgery on the latter.
 He resigned as principal conductor of the Berlin Philharmonic on 24 April 1989.
 His last concert was Bruckner's 7th Symphony with the Vienna Philharmonic.
 He died of a heart attack at his home in Anif on 16 July 1989 at the age of 81.

-Karajan read the works of Father Hugo Enomiya-Lassalle on Zen Buddhism and became a practitioner of it.
-He believed in reincarnation and said he would like to be reborn as an eagle so he could soar over his beloved Alps.
-Even so, on 29 June 1985, he conducted Wolfgang Amadeus Mozart's Coronation Mass during a Mass celebrated by John Paul II in St. Peter's Basilica, on the Feast of Sts.
-Peter and Paul, and received Holy Communion from the hand of the Pope with his wife and daughters.
+Karajan believed in reincarnation and said he would like to be reborn as an eagle so he could soar over his beloved Alps.
+Even so, on 29 June 1985, he conducted Wolfgang Amadeus Mozart's Coronation Mass during a Mass celebrated by Pope John Paul II in St. Peter's Basilica, on the Feast of Saints Peter and Paul, and with his wife and daughters received Holy Communion from the hand of the Pope.
 By the end of his life he had reconciled with the Catholic Church, and requested a Catholic burial.

 Personal life

 Marriages and children

-On 26 July 1938, Karajan married Elmy Holgerloef, an operetta singer.
+Karajan was married three times.
+He married his first wife, Elmy Holgerloef, an operetta singer, on 26 July 1938.
 He first worked with her on a 1935 New Year's Eve gala production of Strauss's Die Fledermaus.
 They divorced in 1942.
 Elmy died of heart failure in 1983.
 A statement from his Salzburg office stated that Karajan was "very shocked, affected, and deeply upset by the news.
 He had never forgotten her; she had been a part of his life."
 Karajan did not attend her funeral in Aachen.